lorenz10/linux-terminal/README.md

 ## Commands

-#### IMPORTANT -> to show all the options available for a specific command write it follwed by -h or --help <-
+#### IMPORTANT: to show all the options available for a specific command write it follwed by -h or --help

 ```shell
 cd /path/to/directory